 Find Trade Colleges

-The following table lists how many diver, professional & instructor graduations there were for each degree level during the last year for which data was available.
+The following table lists how many diver, professional & instructor graduations there were in 2021-2022 for each degree level.

 Education Level | Number of Grads |